tompos2/rcno-reviews/README.txt

 9. Book review post showing the criteria-based review score box

 == Changelog ==

+= 1.48.0 =
+* Updated the CSSTidy library to v1.7.3 to resolve PHP warnings
+* Re-worked the "isotope" grid shortcode to support AJAX loading
+* Fixed an issue where the book synopsis field is unselectable within the Gutenberg editor
+* Fixed an issue where Gutenberg is adding extra `<p>` tags to review content

 = 1.47.0 =
 * Fixed a bug with unclosed divs in the `[rcno-tax-list]` shortcode